- How to apply

 New members receive:

-- a packet in the mail from our Membership chair with welcome letter, membership card, your membership code number, five-generation chart, and surname index form,
+- from our Membership chair, a welcome letter, membership card, and your membership code number

-- an email from SCCGS WordPress with link to the member website after access is enabled,
+- an email from SCCGS via WordPress with link to the member website after access is enabled,

-- all the other benefits for members in good standing,
+- all the other Benefits for members in good standing (see Benefits tab),

 - member site access (individuals only, not libraries and other societies).